Find what you are looking for...

 What can I do to help my Botox® and Dysport® treatment last longer?

-To maximise the longevity of Botox® and Dysport®
+To maximise the longevity of Botox® and Dysport® results:

-• Take zinc + phytase supplements
+• Take zinc + phytase supplements to support the neurotoxin’s enzymatic activity.

-• Disclose all medications to your injector
+• Disclose all medications and supplements to your injector.

-• Choose a trusted, medical-grade clinic
+• Choose a trusted, medical-grade clinic with cold chain integrity.

 Can your body build resistance to Botulinum Toxin?